Access to Information

 In accordance with the provisions of Section 18 of the Government Information Public Access Act 2009, there are no fees for accessing City of Parramatta files and documents.
 However, photocopying fees may apply of $0.70 per A4 page and $1.35 per A3 page.
 There are charges for copies of plans according to size.
 Fees will be charged on completion of the application.

 How can I speed up my request?

-Contact Council on (02) 9806 5337 and speak to the Right to Information Officer who processes Informal Access to Information requests.
-Please note that, where files are stored offsite, may take longer to access.
+Contact City of Parramatta on (02) 9806 5337 and speak to the Right to Information Officer who processes Informal Access to Information requests.
+Please note, if files are stored offsite this may take longer to access.

-All building plans, with exception to the internal floor layout, are publicly available.
-The plans are usually located in the Records Unit or on Council's website.
+All building plans with exception to internal floor layouts are publicly available.
+Plans are usually located in the Records Unit.
 Complete an Informal Access to Information Application Form and under ‘Information Required’ tick the words ‘Plans’.
-You will need provide a proof of ownership, such as a rates notice, to access your building plans.
-You can also view plans at City of Parramatta at 126 Church St Parramatta NSW 2151.
+You will need provide proof of ownership to access your building plans.
+You can also view plans at City of Parramatta Council, 126 Church Street, Parramatta NSW 2151.

 Call the City of Parramatta's Right to Information Officer on 9806 5313 and you will also need a letter of consent from the owner.

 If you wish to inspect the basic internal layout of a proposed development make a submission to City of Parramatta with permission from the DA applicant to inspect the internal plans accompanying the DA application.
 Complete an Informal Access to Information Application Form and under ‘Information Required’ tick the words ‘Plans internal floor’.